-- In an emergency, call emergency services 999. otherwise, consult the Designated Safeguarding Lead. - Decide together whether to seek advice or to make an immediate referral to police or care services (see back page for contacts). - Always ensure that the Diocesan Safeguarding Adviser is contacted (the Designated Safeguarding Lead will usually do this). - Keep a record of what happened, your concerns and your actions.
-Use the Ely "Logging a Concern about a Child, Young Person or Adult" form - Tell only others who need to know - Do not alert the alleged perpetrator.
+- In an emergency, call emergency services 999.
+Otherwise, consult the Designated Safeguarding Lead. - Decide together whether to seek advice or to make an immediate referral to police or care services (see back page for contacts). - Always ensure that the Diocesan Safeguarding Adviser is contacted (the Designated Safeguarding Lead will usually do this). - Keep a record of what happened, your concerns and your actions.
+Use the Ely "Logging a Concern about a Child, Young Person or Adult" form - Tell only others who need to know.
+If unsure, please start by speaking to the Designated Safeguarding Lead. - Do not alert the alleged perpetrator.